 So moving swiftly on, I chose to add my broadband (BT) and energy supplier (First Utility).
 It takes around a minute to link each account, and a further 48 hours before WonderBill can gather data from your accounts.

 You can also add television subscriptions (such as Sky) and there is an option for “other”.
 This covers any other kind of account where you pay a fixed monthly charge.
-This could be something such as Gym membership, water supply or charity donation.
+This could be something such as Gym membership or charity donation.

 Within two days of entering my account details, I received an email from WonderBill telling me that my accounts were now linked.
 Sure enough, when I logged in, I was able to see the amount per month I paid for each utility and my total monthly bill.